Cooking Fire Safety

 - Unattended cooking is the leading factor in home cooking fires.

-- Ranges accounted for the largest share of home cooking fire incidents.
+- Ranges (stovetops) account for the largest share of home cooking fire incidents.

 - Frying poses the greatest risk of fire.